Vegan Chocolate Orange Tart

 - Plant-based custard (tastes great hot or cold)

-- Whipped cream (either one from a can or a homemade coconut whipped cream like the one from my strawberry tarts recipe)
+- Whipped cream (either a dairy-free canned one or a homemade coconut whipped cream)

-But with these tips, and a little love, care and attention, you’ll be making perfect vegan shortcut pastry in no time.
+Shortcrust pastry can be tricky but with these tips, and a little love, care and attention, you’ll be making perfect pastry in no time.

 - Resist the urge to overwork the dough!
 If you handle it too much, it will become stiff and chewy after it’s been baked.
 You want to make sure to combine the ingredients until they JUST come together, then pop the dough in the fridge straight away.

-- Once it’s in the fridge, make sure to take it out as soon as the 20 minutes is up.
+- Once it’s in the fridge, make sure to take it out as soon as the 30 minutes are up.
 Otherwise, you risk it becoming too firm which will make it harder to roll out without damaging its delicate balance.

 - Blind bake the dough first.
 This will prevent it from “puffing” up or changing shape too much while it bakes.
 To blind bake, cover the dough with parchment paper then add baking beans on top.
 Or you can use uncooked rice as a quick alternative!

 Had Enough Chocolate Orange?
-Try These Flavor Combos Instead:
+Try These Flavour Combos Instead: